Connect With Us

 Requirements (proposed)

-1. Complete the Springer Engineering Executive Forum (ENGR 30301 – 2 cr.) — an interactive forum featuring engineering and technology leaders who share the decision-making logic behind real strategic challenges.
+1. Complete the Engineering Executive Forum (ENGR 30301 – 2 cr.) — an interactive forum featuring engineering and technology leaders who share the decision-making logic behind real strategic challenges.

 2. Complete 7-8 credit hours of applied experiential coursework: